 - for a gaming or lottery licence for your business

-Information included in an enhanced disclosure
+Information on an enhanced disclosure

-An enhanced disclosure includes:
+An enhanced disclosure shows criminal history information, including:

 - unspent convictions